All About Student Accommodations: What Will My Dormitory Be Like at a US University?

 • Private room with a host family off campus (not as common in the US, but sometimes an option)

-Some dormitory arrangements you might find here are single (just you in a room), double (one other roommate), triple (two other roommates), and quad (four people total in a room).
+Some dormitory and student accommodations arrangements you might find here are single (just you in a room), double (one other roommate), triple (two other roommates), and quad (four people total in a room).
 You might also hear about an apartment called a townhouse, which means it’s an apartment that includes two or more floors.

 Bathroom options vary by housing style and may include a private bathroom all to yourself, a shared bathroom with roommates or suitemates, or a common bath on the hall.
 Common baths tend to have multiple showers, toilets, and sinks.